 Haris Purnomo is known for his baby sculptures and has already exhibited some of his works in CoCA Seattle and also at Art Basel in Geneva.
 His "Waiting for a Signal" (2008-2009) is an installation of white baby sculptures hanging from the ceiling like cocoons which look like mythical figures in sleeping form who seem to be gathering energy for their metamorphosis.
 It could be a metaphor for Indonesia as a nation, and the only way to give birth to a powerful republic is to look at its past and its beginnings when there was no loss of innocence nor intrusions to their culture.

-Mella Jaarsma has two powerful contributions in Indonesian Eye which explores social space with clothing and skin.
-In Sara-Swati II, a life-like figure is covered in burkha made from dried banana tree trunks with fingers poking all around it.
+Mella Jaarsma has two powerful contributions to the Indonesian Eye which explores social space with clothing and skin**.
+In Sara-Swati II, a life-like figure is covered in a burkha made from dried banana tree trunks with fingers poking all around it.